Brightly coloured children's play area and text that reads Brockhole on Windermere review

 You might be wondering how much it costs to visit Brockhole on Windermere.
 The cost of your visit can vary depending on how you arrive and what activities you do.

 Entry is free if you arrive via one of the Windermere lake boats.
-If you arrive by car there is a pay-on-exit car park.
+If you arrive by car there is a pay and display car park.
 Some activities are charged but the adventure play area is free as well as walking around the gorgeous grounds and some of the other activities detailed below are free.

 Autumn wet day with views over a large field